 The best part?
 Street food is always the cheapest eating-out option in town.

 Eating street food does come with its own dangers.
-Almost every backpacker has a story about getting sick after eating street food somewhere in the world.
-I admit it does happen.
-Though the risk/reward ratio long term is very positive indeed.
+Almost every backpacker has a story about getting sick after eating street food somewhere in the world; I admit it does happen.
+Though the risk-reward ratio in the long-term is very positive indeed.

 You will probably get sick at least once from eating street food over the course of your backpacking career.
 This is your body reacting to bacteria it has never encountered before.
-For me, getting sick from street food is a rite of passage.
-Once you get sick, you will come out of it on the other side a stronger traveler (eventually).
+For me, getting sick from street food is a rite of passage and my advice for backpackers is to weather it: before long your constitution will toughen up.

-I have eaten at some very questionable street food venues over the years, and I don’t really get really get sick these days.
+I have eaten at some very questionable street food venues over the years, and I don’t really get sick these days.
+‘Cept maybe in India,

 Having a water bottle with you is one of my best travel tips on this list.
 You’ll save money and you’ll reduce plastic going into the oceans…